suncongxd/muDep/README.md

 * scripts
   * AAA
 * sources_sinks
-  * The sources and sinks deployed to JN-SAF to make a fair comparison with muDep.
+  * The sources and sinks used by the IDA-based analysis of muDep, and deployed to JN-SAF to make a fair comparison with muDep.